 - Back Row (Prioritize Skill 8): Primary damage dealer, which needs to be protected in the rear.

-There are exceptions of course, where front heroes have the 8th skill that is so good, they are worth unlocking first but being placed in the middle to use their skill.
+There are exceptions of course, where front heroes have the 8th skill that is so good, that they are worth unlocking first but being placed in the middle to use their skill.
 Your legion should have at least 2 awakened heroes otherwise you will likely lose morale and end the battle early.

 If you’ve ever played a Trading Card Game (TCG) like Magic The Gathering, Pokémon, or Yu-Gi-Oh, you’ll recognize that the battles in this game follow a similar format.
 Battles are move-based, going through various phases each turn.